Women’s Alpine Skiing World Cup Giant Slalom Statistics

 Data

 Each of the 30 rows in this data set represents a racer, and there are 11 variables.
-There are a few missing values in the Run2_Time, Run2_Rank, Total_Time, and Rank_Diff columns due to racers not finishing their first run.
+There are a few missing values in the Run2_Time, Run2_Rank, Total_Time, Rank_Diff, and Time_Diff columns due to racers not finishing their first run.

 Variable Description